awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

 ### Running predictions<a name="running-predictions"></a>

 Once your classification pipeline is deployed, you can run classification predictions against the endpoint that was created by the Deploy component\.
 Use the KFP UI to check the output artifacts for `sagemaker-deploy-model-endpoint_name`\.
-Download the \.tgz file to extract the endpoint name or check the Amazon SageMaker console in the region you used\.
+Download the \.tgz file to extract the endpoint name or check the SageMaker console in the region you used\.

 #### Configure permissions to run predictions<a name="configure-permissions-to-run-predictions"></a>